 - R1.
 The Institute requires each Candidate who has applied for membership into the Institute during the review period to complete: - a.
-A background check, which includes: - Multi-state criminal records search; - National sex offender registry check; - Social-security-number trace and alias search; and - Individual county level search in every county the Candidate has lived, worked, or attended school over the last seven years.
+A criminal background check, which includes: - Multi-state criminal records search; - National sex offender registry check; - Social-security-number trace and alias search; and - Individual country-level search in every country where the Candidate has lived in the last seven years.

-If a background check is not possible due to the international limitations, the reason is documented;
+If a criminal background check is not possible due to limitations in the country of origin, the reason is documented;

-- A minimum of three documented personal references (including at least one from a family member) and two professional references, for a total of five references; - c.
+- b.
+A minimum of three documented personal references (including at least one from a family member) and two professional references, for a total of five references; - c.
 Face-to-face interviews with more than one representative of the Institute; - d.
 A psychological evaluation conducted by a licensed psychologist; - e.
 A psycho-sexual history conducted by either a licensed psychologist or a licensed mental health professional with skills in conducting psycho-sexual histories and in assessing psycho-sexual health in preparation for a life of celibate chastity; and - f.
 A review of publicly accessible content on all social media, personal blog sites, and websites associated with accounts controlled by the Candidate.

 - R2.
-The Institute ensures a Candidate who has an established allegation of sexually abusing a minor in his past, or who has acquired, downloaded, and/or intentionally viewed images of child abuse, will not be permitted to continue to Membership in the Institute. - R3.
+The Institute ensures a Candidate who has an established allegation of sexually abusing a minor in his past, or who has acquired, downloaded, and/or intentionally viewed child sexual abuse material, will not be permitted to continue to Membership in the Institute. - R3.
 The Institute ensures vocation directors and formation directors are able, by education, training, or experience, to identify Candidates who may be at risk to sexually abuse a minor.